MadMerick01/BolidesTheCutbyAbleMerick/README.md

 EMP attacks.
 Theft of Career Money.
 Armed combat by pistol.
 Mechanical bullet damage with real consequences to driveability and repair costs.

 Your decisions determine whether you survive, fight back, or turn danger into profit.
+Ammo is scarce, use it sparingly

 ### Strategic Vehicle Configuration